chess-equality/devkit/kit/docs/postgres-broker-plan.md

 ## Ryuk and Cleanup Semantics
 - Ryuk (Testcontainers' resource reaper) stays disabled because the broker only whitelists the Postgres image/tag and forbids the socket mount and `HostConfig` flags that Ryuk requires.
 Allowing it would hand tests a general-purpose Docker control plane, breaking the "Postgres only" contract.
+- Developers wiring new overlays must either set `TESTCONTAINERS_RYUK_DISABLED=true` or ensure suites pass the same flag so the broker never sees the Ryuk image request.
 - The broker answers the prune endpoints with inert 200s so Testcontainers tolerates the missing reaper without letting suites delete arbitrary host resources.
 Re-enabling Ryuk would force us to expose those destructive verbs again.
 - Happy-path runs still clean up: every suite wraps `PostgreSQLContainer` in `Resource.make`, so `stop()` executes even when assertions fail.
 - The risk is limited to hard crashes (e.g., JVM exit, container kill) where finalizers never run.
 Operators should remove orphaned Postgres containers via the broker socket or the host daemon in those cases; a dedicated broker-owned sweeper can be added later if manual cleanup becomes noisy.